MA English and Related Literature (by research)

 The undergraduate degree should be in literature, or in a related subject that is closely tied to the proposed research project.

-- Evidence of training in research techniques may be an advantage.
+- Evidence of training in research techniques (for example through the completion of a BA dissertation) may be an advantage.

 - It is expected that you would be familiar with the recent published work of your proposed supervisor.

-- Publications are not required and we don't expect you to have been published before you start your research degrees.
+- Publications are not required and we don't expect you to have been published before you start your research degree.

 Applying